Hugging Face Data

 --input hf://<dataset_id> \

-In this example, the row column text is treated as the generation, and q is treated as the question.
-Everything downstream — chunking, claim extraction, refinement, metric scoring, the cache fingerprint, and the JSON output — uses the canonical names (generation, question, …), so two runs of the same content produce the same cache key whether the dataset uses text, answer, or generation.
+In this example, the row column text is treated as the output, and q is treated as the input.
+Everything downstream — chunking, claim extraction, refinement, metric scoring, the cache fingerprint, and the JSON output — uses the canonical names (output, input, …), so two runs of the same content produce the same cache key whether the dataset uses text, answer, or output.

 Mirrored on nexagauge estimate: the same --field option works for cost estimation, so the mapping doesn't need to change between estimate and run.